Azure/hana-large-instances-self-service-scripts/README.md

 This script is run to delete the temp snapshot that is created in each volume after running the Test Storage Connection Script.
 A snapshot must exist in each volume for a HANA instance before the backup scripts are run otherwise the backup scripts will have errors.
 Eventually, the errors will go away if you run the script the same number of times the total number of volumes that make up that HANA instance.
 It is much cleaner as part of the testing to create a temporary snapshot.
 This script removes that temporary snapshot after each backup script is executed once successfully.

 ### Usage
-The script is run as follows with the HANA instance to be test entered as an argument:
+The script is run as follows:

 ```
 SAPTSTHDB100:/scripts # ./removeTestStorageSnapshot.pl